 This bulletin provides guidance on the application of electrical codes and the documentation requirements for installation of electrical equipment in facilities where hazardous concentrations of gas, vapours, or dust may be encountered.
 For reference, see sections 18, 20, and Appendix L of the BC Electrical Code.

 Installations in hazardous areas

-This bulletin informs owners, holders of operating permits, designers, operators, and installers of electrical equipment of requirements for electrical equipment in classified areas, per the BC Electrical Code.
+This bulletin informs owners, holders of operating permits, designers, operators, and installers of electrical equipment of the requirements for electrical equipment in hazardous areas, as referenced in the BC Electrical Code.

-Electrical contractors are required to familiarize themselves with these rules and requirements when engaging in installations which may be classified.
+Electrical contractors are required to familiarize themselves with these rules and requirements when engaging in installations which may be classified as hazardous.

-Appendix L in the 2018 BC Electrical Code outlines ‘Engineering guidelines for determining hazardous area locations’.
-This informative appendix provides guidance in the determination of hazardous areas in facilities where explosive atmospheres can occur.
+Appendix L in the 2021 BC Electrical Code outlines engineering guidelines for determining hazardous area locations.
+This appendix provides guidance in the determination of hazardous areas in facilities where explosive atmospheres can occur.
 Examples of facilities where explosive gas atmospheres can exist include the natural gas and related hydrocarbon industries, refineries, distilleries, spray booths, and similar locations.
 Explosive dust atmospheres can exist in food, plastics, lumber and wood processing facilities, rubber, furniture, textiles, pharmaceuticals, and dye industries.

 Provincial Safety Manager